VedangPaithankar/Foodys-Paradise/README.md

 ## Contributing 🤝

 We welcome contributions from the community!
-If you'd like to contribute to Foodys Paradise, please follow our [Contributing Guidelines](CONTRIBUTING.md).
+If you'd like to contribute to Foodys Paradise.

 ## Issues and Bug Reports 🐛